Robert Calcagno: Board membership and honours

 Coordination Centre (OA-ICC) at the International Atomic Energy Agency (IAEA).
 He is the Chairman of the Quality of Life Commission of the Strategic Council for Attractiveness of Monaco.

-On July 13, 2007 he received the Knight Medal by the French National Order of the Legion of Honor.
+On 13 July 2007, he received the Knight Medal by the French National Order of the Legion of Honour.

 On 7 November 2014, he was made a Knight of the Order of Saint Charles.

 On 29 March 2016, he was promoted to the rank of Officer of Maritime Merit in France.